dentech-floss/.github/profile/README.md

 ### Observability

 To get insight in our system we've opted in for relying on [OpenTelemetry](https://opentelemetry.io/) and pretty much instrument every Floss lib that is possible to instrument in order to get rich support for tracing using an otel compatible APM of choice.
-The tracing is setup and enabled by the [dentech-floss/telemetry](https://github.com/dentech-floss/telemetry) lib at least these libs come preconfigured with support for OpenTelemetry:
+The tracing is setup and enabled by the [dentech-floss/telemetry](https://github.com/dentech-floss/telemetry) lib and at least these libs come preconfigured with support for OpenTelemetry:

 * [dentech-floss/server](https://github.com/dentech-floss/server)
 * [dentech-floss/logging](https://github.com/dentech-floss/logging)